Andrew George (politician)

-Andrew Henry George (born 2 December 1958) is an English Liberal Democrat politician.
+Andrew Henry George (born 2 December 1958) is an English and Cornish Liberal Democrat politician.
 He has been Member of Parliament (MP) for St Ives in Cornwall since 2024, previously representing the constituency from 1997 to 2015, when he was defeated by the Conservatives' Derek Thomas.
 He was the vice-chairman of the All Party Parliamentary Housing and Planning Group in the 2010 parliament.
 George has served as a member of Cornwall Council for Ludgvan, Madron, Gulval and Heamoor, having been elected in the 2021 council election.

 Early life

 Andrew Henry George was born on 2 December 1958 in the village of Mullion near The Lizard, on the southwest coast of Cornwall, one of eight children born to horticulturist Reginald Hugh George and music teacher Diana May George.

 Education

 George was educated locally at Helston Grammar School, in the town of Helston in Cornwall, before attending the University of Sussex where he received a Bachelor of Arts (BA) degree in cultural and community studies in 1980.
 He finished his education at University College at the University of Oxford, where he was awarded a Master of Science (MSc) degree in agricultural economics in 1981.